stencila/dockta/README.md

 - uses package databases to determine package system dependencies and generate linked meta-data (`containerit` does this for R).

-- quicker installation of language package dependencies which can be useful during research projects when requirements often evolve
+- quicker installation of language package dependencies (which can be useful during research projects where dependencies often change).

 - by default, but optionally, installs Stencila packages so that Stencila client interfaces can execute code in the container.